How to Compute a Moving Sum: Algorithms for Vector Sliding Window -Products

 \section{Algorithms for Vector Sliding Window $*$-Products}

 It is well known (see e.g., \cite{Knuth1998} Section 4.6.3), that an $n^\text{th}$ power in a semigroup can be computed in at most $2\left\lfloor\log_2 n\right\rfloor$ $*$-operations, using binary exponentiation.
-Thus, Lemma~\ref{lemma:semidirect-product-semigroup-function-form} and Theorem~\ref{theorem:semidirect-product-vector-sliding-window} together give us an algorithm for computing vector sliding window-products using at most $2\left\lfloor\log_2 n\right\rfloor$ vector $*$-operations.
-This therefore gives us a parallel algorithm for computing sliding window $*$-products, with depth $\leq 2\left\lfloor\log_2 n\right\rfloor$.
-The algorithm assumes $*$ is associative.
+Thus, Lemma~\ref{lemma:semidirect-product-semigroup-function-form} and Theorem~\ref{theorem:semidirect-product-vector-sliding-window} together give us an algorithm for computing vector sliding window-products using at most $2\left\lfloor\log_2 n\right\rfloor$ vector $*$ operations.
+This therefore gives us a parallel algorithm for computing sliding window $*$-products, with depth $\leq 2\left\lfloor\log_2 n\right\rfloor$, under the assumption that $*$ is associative.
 Note that we will describe more efficient algorithms in later sections.

-\begin{theorem} Algorithm~\ref{algorithm:vector-sliding-window-*-product} computes the vector sliding window $*$-product in at most $2\left\lfloor\log_2 n\right\rfloor$ (vector) $*$-operations. \end{theorem} \begin{proof} First note that $\mathbb{Z}_{>0} \ltimes_L A$ is a semigroup by Lemma~\ref{lemma:semidirect-product-semigroup-function-form}, and that steps 2{--}4 compute the power $\smat{1\\ a}^n$ in this semigroup using binary exponentiation.
-Step 3 uses $\left\lfloor\log_2 n\right\rfloor-1$ (vector) $*$-operations, and Step 4 uses $(\text{\# of binary digits in $n$})-1$ (vector) $*$-operations. \end{proof} \begin{remarks} \ \begin{enumerate} \item Steps 3 and 4 can be combined, as seen in the implementation of {\tt binary\_exponentiate} in Chapter~\ref{chapter:vector-algorithms-guide}.
+\begin{theorem} Algorithm~\ref{algorithm:vector-sliding-window-*-product} computes the vector sliding window $*$-product in at most $2\left\lfloor\log_2 n\right\rfloor$ (vector) $*$ operations. \end{theorem} \begin{proof} First note that $\mathbb{Z}_{>0} \ltimes_L A$ is a semigroup by Lemma~\ref{lemma:semidirect-product-semigroup-function-form}, and that steps 2{--}4 compute the power $\smat{1\\ a}^n$ in this semigroup using binary exponentiation.
+Step 3 uses $\left\lfloor\log_2 n\right\rfloor$ (vector) $*$ operations, and Step 4 uses $(\text{\# of nonzero binary digits in $n$})-1$ (vector) $*$ operations. \end{proof} \begin{remarks} \ \begin{enumerate} \item Steps 3 and 4 can be combined, as seen in the implementation of {\tt binary\_exponentiate} in Chapter~\ref{chapter:vector-algorithms-guide}.
 This saves memory. \item There are several obvious variants of Algorithm \ref{algorithm:vector-sliding-window-*-product} that are useful in practice and which correspond to different ways of ordering the product computed in Step 4.
 To illustrate consider the case $n=7$

 { }